sjtalkar/milestone2_waterwells_deepnote/doc/assets/soils.md

 ## How to download ?
 The `SoilsDataset` class in the `/lib/soils.py` custom library is designed to load the soil survey data and geospatial information from the local `/assets/inputs/soils/` folder.
-If files are not found the data automatically are downloaded from [a dedicated Github repository](https://github.com/mlnrt/milestone2_waterwells_data) where we store the required data we extracted and prepackaged.
+If files are not found the data automatically are downloaded from [a dedicated GitHub repository](https://github.com/mlnrt/milestone2_waterwells_data) where we store the required data we extracted and prepackaged.
 Also, the survey data in the raw dataset are stored in a Microsoft Access database, making it difficult to automate the loading of the data.
 To eas reproducibility, we thus provide in the GitHub repository the data used in this analysis.